 Once a Bad Block Management command is successfully executed, the specified LBA-PBA link will be added to the internal Look Up Table (LUT).
-Up to 20 links can be established in the non-volatile LUT for each of the stacked W25N01GW die.
+Up to 20 links can be established in the non-volatile LUT.
 If all 20 links have been written, the LUT-F bit in the Status Register will become a 1, and no more LBA-PBA links can be established.
 Therefore, prior to issuing the Bad Block Management command, the LUT-F bit value can be checked or a "Read BBM Look Up Table" command can be issued to confirm if spare links are still available in the LUT.